aliHafizji/Cheddar-Android/README.md

   * Import the project in eclipse.
   * Build and Run

 The project depends on some external libraries.
-Since I haven't added any ant build scripts you need to download them manually and add them in your workspace.
-(I promise to make this better)

   * [Android-PullToRefresh](https://github.com/chrisbanes/Android-PullToRefresh)
   * [Android-DragAndDropListView](https://github.com/bauerca/drag-sort-listview)

+Download them and add them as library dependencies.

-## Why isn't this in the Android market?
+## Cheddar now on the Android market

-Although the app is functional there is still a lot of work that needs to be done, such as:
+The app is now available on the Android market at URL().
+There are still somethings that are left to implement:

-  * Support Android versions below Honeycomb (This will require a lot of changes to the design and styles)
+  * Support Android versions below Honeycomb (This will require a lot of changes to the styles used)
   * Get the realtime API working (The only reason why this is not included is that I don't like any of the current Android libraries for [Pusher](http://pusher.com/docs/client_libraries#android-java).
 So first I need to make one)

-There are lot of other things that need to be done which I will include in the project tracker.
-Once these are over the app will be available on the market.

 ## License